Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

 - Case Study: How to Dominate Google Without SEO (in 43 Days)

-- Dominate Google Without SEO – Learn How I Did It in 2014
+- Dominate Google Without SEO – Learn How I Did It This Year

 To find more data from media publications, you can also visit Magazines.com.

-Go ahead and search for relevant magazines in any industry, or simply click one of the magazine titles that interest you.
-The aim here is to extract data ideas or headline styles that you can model to write your own, so you don’t need access to the content inside – just the headlines.
+Search for relevant magazines in any industry or simply click one of the magazine titles that interest you.
+The aim here is to extract data ideas or headline styles that you can model to write your own.
+You don’t need access to the content inside – just the headlines.

 The headline that caught my attention is “How the Veep Star Has Become the Greatest Comedic Actress of Our Time.”